bGZo/soul/pages/java___api.md

-define:: a set of interfaces, classes, and methods that provide access to certain functionality in the Java Standard Library or in third-party libraries.
-An API defines the way a developer can interact with a library and use its features. tags:: #[[java library]]
+mark:: a set of interfaces, classes, and methods that provide access to certain functionality in the Java Standard Library or in third-party libraries.
+An API mark:: s the way a developer can interact with a library and use its features. tags:: #[[java library]]

   - #vs [[java library]]